msharpe-1/LazyVimInstall/README.md

 ```

-*> **Note:** After running the command above, select a font like "JetBrainsMono" from the list and update your Terminal settings to use it.*
+*> **Note:** After running the command above, select a font like "FiraCode Nerd Font Mono" from the list and update your Terminal settings to use it.*

 ### 4. Install Compilers and Tools